The report is divided into three parts:

 Which physicians are the most burnt out?

 As the COVID-19 pandemic continues, it’s no surprise that physicians in emergency medicine, critical care, infectious diseases, and family medicine are reporting how overwhelmed they feel.
-A recent article from The Guardian describes a wave of “compassion fatigue” targeting workers in these specialties.
-The post goes on to say that treating unvaccinated patients can be especially emotionally exhausting, due to strongly felt political or personal beliefs.
+An article from The Guardian describes a wave of “compassion fatigue” targeting workers in these specialties.
+The post goes on to say that treating unvaccinated patients can be especially emotionally exhausting due to strongly felt political or personal beliefs.

-By using PhysicianView and ClaimsMx, we can gain a better understanding of the workload of these specialties based on the average number of procedure claims per physician throughout 2021.
+By using PhysicianView and Atlas All-Payor Claims, we can gain a better understanding of the workload of these specialties based on the average number of procedure claims per physician throughout 2022.

 While being overworked contributes to physician burnout, it’s not the only factor.
 In fact, it’s not even the primary concern held among doctors and medical students.
 Three of the biggest reasons why healthcare professionals are burning out are: